 » BREATHING – proper breathing cleanses & invigorates through blood circulation; it is lateral through the rib cage

-The Megaformer is the machine, and a method, developed by Sebastien Lagree, whose background includes Pilates, bodybuilding, 30 yrs of research + inventing!
+The Megaformer is the machine, and a method, developed by Sebastien Lagree.
+Sebatien’s background includes Pilates, bodybuilding, and 30 yrs of research + inventing!
 His high intensity, low-impact workouts fill a gap in a unique, fun and challenging way (see bottom two photos).

-The Megaformer machine is a pumped-up version of a Pilates reformer, with more bells and whistles and therefore new opportunities for movement and challenge.
-The Megaformer method stands on its own; the exercise are purposefully slow and repeat for at least one minute, fatiguing your muscles and burning fat more efficiently from other forms of exercise.
+The Megaformer machine is a pumped-up version of a Pilates reformer.
+However, the Megaformer has more bells and whistles.
+Therefore, it offers new opportunities for movement and challenge.
+The Megaformer method stands on its own.
+The exercises are purposefully slow and repeat for at least one minute.
+As a result, this fatigues your muscles and burns fat more efficiently than other forms of exercise.